lonkenhout/perk/README.md

 ## Run
 ### Workloads
-- For generating a sample workload for 1 or multiple clients:\
+For generating a sample workload for 1 or multiple clients:\
 `python3 gen_small_workload.py <REQUESTS> <GET_DISTRIBUTION> <MAX_CLIENTS> <OUTPUT_DIR>`

-e.g.:
+e.g.:\
 `python3 gen_small_workload.py 1000000 0.95 16 /var/scratch/$USER/input`, this generates 16 1,000,000-request files with a GET/SET ratio of 95:5 and stores them in the folder /var/scratch/$USER/input.

 ### Actually running
-Running the server:
+Running the server:\
 `./bin/perk_server [ARGS]`

-Running the client:
+Running the client:\
 `./bin/perk_client [ARGS]`

+Some examples:\
+`./bin/perk_server -a [RDMA-enabled-ip] -p 20838`\
+`./bin/perk_client -a [RDMA-enabled-ip] -p 20838 -c 3000000`

 Or you can use the run scripts, which supply the executables with a number of default arguments.
 - `./run_server.sh`, try `./run_server.sh -h` for options
 - `./run_client.sh`, try `./run_client.sh -h` for options

-Currently, the default options are 3,000,000 requests, using RDMA write/send setup.

 ## Run on DAS5
 This section only applies if you have access to one of the DAS5 clusters:
-- `module load cmake/3.15.4; module load gcc/9.3.0; module load prun`, to make sure the right modules are loaded:
+- `module load cmake/3.15.4; module load prun`, to make sure the right modules are loaded:
 - `preserve -np 2 -t 900`, to reserve some nodes

 ### Server side